mwojtyczka/databricks-dbt-factory/README.md

 Databricks dbt factory
 ===

-Databricks dbt factory is a simple library to generate Databricks Job definition where individual dbt models are run as separate tasks.
+Databricks dbt factory is a simple library to generate Databricks Job tasks based on dbt manifest with an option to overwrite it in the existing job definition.

 # databricks_dbt_factory